NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 ### Client trust policies

 There are policies that you can opt-into in which you require the packages you use to be signed.
-This allows you to trust a package author so long as it is author signed or trust a package if it is owned by a specific user or account that is repository signed by NuGet.org.
+This allows you to trust a package author, as long as it is author signed, or trust a package if it is owned by a specific user or account that is repository signed by NuGet.org.

 To configure client trust policies, [see the following documentation](https://docs.microsoft.com/nuget/consume-packages/installing-signed-packages).